ABSounds/EQP-WDF-1A/README.md

 ## Summary

-This repository contains the code and resources used for virtualizing the circuit of the Putlec EQP-1A studio equalizer.
+This repository contains the VST3 plug-in that virtualizes the circuit of the Putlec EQP-1A studio equalizer.
 The virtual analog model was developed using Wave Digital Filters (WDF) and the resulting model was integrated into a VST3 plugin using the JUCE framework.

 ## The Pultec EQP-1A